Winter is coming!

 - IPX6: Solar lights with this rating can withstand strong, high-pressure water jets, so they can handle heavy rain and snow.

-- IPX7: These solar lights can be fully submerged in up to 3ft of water for 30 minutes, making them a great option if you live in a snowy area with heavy rain.
+- IPX7: These solar lights can be fully charge in up to 3ft of water for 30 minutes, making them a great option if you live in a snowy area with heavy rain.

 For more information, check this article on how to improve solar light’s water sealing.